Queensland photo identification card

-The Queensland Photo identification card serves as an identity photo card for residents of Queensland, who are aged over 15 years.
+The Queensland photo identification card serves as an identity photo card for residents of Queensland who are aged over 15 years.
 While it is now available to drivers and non-drivers, it was originally created for people who did not have a driver's licence.
 It displays the holder's name, address (optional), date of birth and signature.

+Prior to April 2019, the Queensland adult proof of age card was issued for residents of Queensland who are aged over 18 years.